 Recreation opportunities abound in Honesdale.
 Parks, paths and waterways surround the town, creating scenic avenues for hiking, biking, boating, rafting, fishing, bird-watching and other adventures.

 Honesdale is filled with lovely local shops offering items from antiques to sporting goods.
-The town is also home to many museums, including the Dorflinger Glass Museum and the Wayne County Historical Society.
+Shop at Maude Alley, and discover different shops, eateries, and an inviting garden and patio.
+The town is also home to many museums, including the Dorflinger Glass Museum and the Wayne County Historical Society, and markets like The Cooperage Project.

 Honesdale truly is a Winter Wonderland.
-In fact, the town’s snowy scenery was the inspiration for the popular holiday tune of the same name.
+In fact, the town’s snowy scenery was the inspiration for the popular holiday tune of the same name writen by Honesdale native Dick Smith.
 When the weather turns cold, snowsports like sledding, cross-country skiing and snowshoeing are popular pastimes.
 The Lackawaxen River is a top destination for eagle-watching, which peaks in January and February.